Webster's Unabridged Dictionary - Letter G - Page 24

 Glaymore (n.)
 A claymore. -- Johnson.

-Glased (imp. & p. p.) of Glase.
+Glased (imp. & p. p.) of Glaze.

-Glazing (p. pr. & vb. n.) of Glase.
+Glazing (p. pr. & vb. n.) of Glaze.

-Glase (v. t.)
+Glaze (v. t.)
 To furnish (a window, a house, a sash, a ease, etc.) with glass.

-Glase (v. t.)
+Glaze (v. t.)
 To incrust, cover, or overlay with a thin surface, consisting of, or resembling, glass; as, to glaze earthenware; hence, to render smooth, glasslike, or glossy; as, to glaze paper, gunpowder, and the like.

 Glase (v. t.)
+(Paint.)
 To apply thinly a transparent or semitransparent color to (another color), to modify the effect.

 Glaze (v. i.)
 To become glazed of glassy.

 Glaze (n.)
 The vitreous coating of pottery or porcelain; anything used as a coating or color in glazing.
-See Glaze, v. t., 3.
+See Glaze, v. t., 3. -- Ure.

 Glaze (n.)
 Any of various thin shiny (savory or sweet) coatings applied to foods.